caro-roy/caro-roy/README.md

 - Next.js (I'm currently working on projects to apply all my new knowledge regarding rendering strategies, performances and animations)
 - Node.js / Express
 - Leetcode - DataStructure & Algo
-- Python for data to step a foot into data analysis, dataviz that spark joy to me ... and serendipity while navigating through random tech posts or videos
+- Python to step a foot into data analysis, dataviz that spark joy to me

+... and serendipity while navigating through random tech posts or videos